SVijayB/Custom-notepad/README.md

 - There is also a `Journal mode` that adds current date and time to every entry you create and everytime you open the file.
 To toggle Journal mode on and off, just click on Journal mode in the personalize menu.

 - Personalization changes made are saved.
 That is, everytime you launch the Notepad, it continues where you left off (Modes remain enabled or disabled based on choices).

+- There are additional keyboard shortcuts as well.
+Just click on the menu and you can see keyboard shortcuts available for each of the functions.

 If you have any other queries regarding the product, click on the `Send Feedback` option under the help menu and create an Issue.
 We will get back to you as soon as possible.